Kingston Brass Faucets Review & Rating Updated: 08/05/22

 To qualify as a limited warranty, Magnuson-Moss requires Kingston Brass to clearly designate

-its warranty as limited by including the word "Limited" in its caption or title (not a sub-caption or sub-title, and certainly not buried in the text of the warranty).
+its warranty as limited by including the word "Limited" in its caption or title (not a sub-caption or sub-title).

-Although some of the text of the online document refers to a limited warranty
+Although some of the sub-captions of the warranty refers to a limited warranty

 , that reference has no effect.
 The word "Limited" is not in the caption, so the warranty under federal law is not a limited warranty.
-Under Magnuson-Moss, it is a full warranty.
+It is a full warranty.
 (15 U.S.C. §2303(a) and 16 CFR §700.6)

 Where the repair or replacement of a product (like a faucet) requires the product to be uninstalled and reinstalled, a full warranty requires installation labor to be free to the consumer.
 (16 CFR § 700.9) The company has to pay these costs.